Memory Ownership Models: When JavaScript Meets Native Code

 When your ArrayBuffer becomes unreachable (no references from any GC roots), the collector eventually kicks in.
 It marks reachable objects, sweeps away the unmarked ones, and optionally compacts memory to reduce fragmentation (moving objects closer together to eliminate gaps left by freed objects).
 You don't get to choose when this happens.

 But this simplicity comes with trade-offs.
 GC runs when it wants, not when you want.
-The JavaScript thread can only do one thing at a time.
-When garbage collection kicks in, your code pauses.
-And you can't say "free this now" or "keep this alive".
+Modern garbage collectors (including Hades used in Hermes) are mostly concurrent, running in the background without pausing JavaScript execution.
+You can't say "free this now" or "keep this alive".
 You're just along for the ride.

 Native code operates under different rules: